mynvs/string-theory-filter/README.md

    	- `https://github.com/mynvs/string-theory-filter.git`
    	- or download .zip file

-3. type the following commands:
+3. type the following commands
 	- verify that pip is working:
 		`python`
 	- verify that pip is working:
 		`pip --version`
-4. open a cmd terminal in main directory (string-theory-filter-main) and install the required libraries:
+4. open a cmd terminal in "string-theory-filter-main" directory and install the required libraries
 	- `pip install -r requirements`

 ### gallery